Best Handheld VHF Marine Radio Reviews and Buying Guide for 2018

-On the same note, it’s a really good idea that the MRHH125 is able to connect to up to 10 NOAA weather channels.
-This ensures that you are up to date on any weather changes on time and be able to plan beforehand.
+On the same note, it’s an excellent idea that the MRHH125 can connect to up to 10 NOAA weather channels.
+This ensures that you are up to date on any weather changes on time and be able to plan.

 The Cobra MRHH125 is JIS4 ‘waterproof’.
 Simply put, it is only splash resistant and should, therefore, never be submerged in water.

-The MRHH125 uses rechargeable NiMH batteries but it can also use alkaline AAA batts in emergency situations.
+The MRHH125 uses rechargeable NiMH batteries, but it can also use alkaline AAA batts in emergencies.

 Other notable features include programmable memory channels that allow you to store your favorite channels, illuminated function keys for excellent visibility, and button lock to prevent accidental change of settings.

 BaoFeng BF-F8HP – Best for Value for Money

 The Baofeng BF-F8HP is among the most popular VHF marine radios around the internet today.
 This is a sibling of the Baofeng UV-5R- another 2-way radio that rules the roost in our other list of the best hams for beginners.